 For lighter container loads, this isn’t usually a problem.
 The side loader can lift and legally haul the container on the road.
 The problem is you pay a premium of around $1.30 per km ($2 per mile) for the side loader service, compared with cartage by a regular truck and skeletal trailer.

 For heavy containers, the common work-around is to double up the side-loader with a truck and skeletal trailer.
 The side loader does this the lift, and the “skelie” carts the box.
 In these cases, the side-loader effectively serves as a mobile crane.

 While this work-around solves the problem for your operations team, your bean counters won’t like it as you’re paying for two trucks, two trailers and two drivers to handle a single container.

-Just how much it costs you, when you “double up” a side loader and a skelie, turns on three key factors:
+Just how much it costs you, when you “double up” a side loader and a skelie, depends on three key factors:

 So, if you tick one or more of the boxes down the right side of this table, then chances are side loaders form a big part of your transport costs.

 Your Location Industrial Isolated

 To avoid these costs, you might consider investing in your own, on-site container lift solution, such as a heavy forklift, reach stacker or straddle carrier.
 These machines give you independence and equip you to move containers around your site.
 But they're also costly to buy, expensive to maintain and they often need a hardstand concrete surface to run on.

 The good news is that a new range of container lift solutions has hit the market that avoid those issues and offer you serious cost saving opportunities, not to mention more independence and control over your container logistics.
 Here's a great example.